 By clicking the “Submit” button, I authorize Orkin to contact me about their services at this number using an auto dialer.
 I understand my consent to be contacted is not required for me to make a purchase with Orkin.

-Difference Between Bumblebees and Honey Bees
+How to Tell Bumblebees and Honey Bees Apart

 Bumblebees are robust, large in girth, have more hairs on their body and are colored with yellow, orange and black.
 Their wings can be easily seen since they are darkish in color.
 The tip of their abdomen is rounded.